• Skip to primary navigation

 Misc:

-• 1 Tablespoon butter or other fat for greasing a pan
+- 1 Tablespoon solid fat butter, shortening: for greasing a pan

 Instructions

-• Grease a 9x13-inch baking tray with a piece of butter and dust it with flour or breadcrumbs.
-To get rid of any excess flour, turn the baking tray onto a work surface and tap it gently.
+- Grease a baking tray with 1 Tablespoon solid fat, then dust it with 2 Tablespoons all-purpose flour or breadcrumbs.
+Turn the tray onto a work surface and gently tap to remove any excess flour.

-• Reduce the mixer speed to a minimum and gradually add the prepared dry flour mixture, milk, and oil to the beaten egg mass.
-Mix until everything is combined into a semi-liquid sponge cake batter with a light brown color.
+- Reduce the mixer speed to low and gradually add the prepared flour mixture, 2/3 cup milk, and 1/2 cup canola oil to the beaten eggs.
+Mix until everything is combined into a semi-liquid, light brown sponge cake batter.

-• Pour the batter onto the prepared baking sheet and smooth the surface.
+- Pour the batter onto the prepared baking pan and smooth the surface.

-• Cook the chocolate pudding according to the manufacturer's instructions.
-I make pudding by heating the milk gently, whisking in the pudding powder and sugar, and bringing it to a boil over medium heat.
-I keep stirring so that no lumps form in the pudding.
+- Cook chocolate pudding according to the manufacturer's instructions.
+I prepare pudding by gently heating 3 cups milk, whisking in 2 packages Dr. Oetker chocolate pudding powder and 4 Tablespoons granulated sugar, and bringing it to a boil over medium heat, stirring constantly to prevent lumps from forming.

-• Preheat the oven to 340°F/170°C (lower and upper heating).
-Put the coffee cake in the oven and bake for 30–40 minutes.
+- Preheat the oven to 350 °F (lower and upper heating).
+Put the cake in the oven and bake for 30 minutes.
 The cake will puff up as it bakes.
-At the end of the baking time, test for doneness.
-Poke a skewer into the highest point to see if the cake is cooked.
-If the skewer comes out dry, you are done.
-If there is any batter residue on the skewer, let the cake bake for another 5 minutes and repeat the test with the skewer.
+To test for doneness at the end of the baking time, insert a skewer into the highest point of the cake.
+If it comes out dry, the cake is done.
+If there is any batter residue, bake for another 5 minutes and repeat the skewer test.

-• While the cake is baking, make the last cake layer of sour cream.
-Simply whisk the sour cream with sugar.
-When you take the cake out of the oven, immediately pour the sour cream on top and smooth the surface with a spoon or an offset spatula.
-It will become thinner with the heat and will spread well over the entire surface.
+- While the cake is baking, prepare the final layer by whisking 3 Teaspoons granulated sugar with 1 2/3 cups sour cream.
+Once the cake is out of the oven, immediately pour the sour cream mixture on top and smooth the surface with a spoon or an offset spatula.
+The heat will thin the sour cream, allowing it to spread evenly over the entire surface.

-• Allow to cool at room temperature.
-Finally, I recommend putting the cake in the fridge overnight.
-The sour cream will firm up and won't run when slicing the cake.
+- Allow the cake to cool at room temperature.
+Then, place it in the fridge overnight.
+This will allow the sour cream to firm up, ensuring it won't run when slicing the cake.

 Notes